-Trump was for leaks before he was president - CNN Video
+Trump was for leaks before he was President - CNN Video

 MUST WATCH

-Trump was for leaks before he was president
+Trump was for leaks before he was President

-Trump was enthusiastic about WikiLeaks' hacks during the 2016 campaign.
+President Donald Trump was enthusiastic about WikiLeaks' hacks during the 2016 campaign.
 After taking office, his administration has been less complimentary about leaks.

 Source: CNN

-Trump was for leaks before he was president
+Trump was for leaks before he was President

 WikiLeaks founder lashes out at the CIA